AlFranco/RiemersTutorials/RiemersTutorials.DirectX.CSharp.Terrain/README.md

 	I'm using Windows 8, Visual Studio 2012, ReSharper and StyleCop to build the exmaples

-You can start looking at the tutorials here http://www.riemers.net/eng/Tutorials/XNA/Csharp/series1.php (see the contents menu on the right)
+You can start looking at Riemer's original tutorials here http://www.riemers.net/eng/Tutorials/XNA/Csharp/series1.php (see the contents menu on the right)

 Hope this is useful